Deadliest year for Rohingya at sea in years as 180 presumed drowned

 "In 2017, my family came to Bangladesh to save their lives," Rahman said, referring to that year's exodus of Rohingya from Myanmar.

 "But they are now all gone ...
-Now I'm devastated," Rahman said.
+I'm totally devastated," Rahman said.
 "We Rohingya are left to die ... on the land, at sea.
 Everywhere."

 Earlier this month, two Myanmar Rohingya activist groups said that up to 20 people died of hunger or thirst on what the UNHCR said was a separate boat that was stranded at sea for two weeks off India's coast.
 The boat, with at least 100 people on board, was said to be in Malaysian waters.